 The Functional Logic of the Odor Information Processing Circuits

-In our working model of the early olfactory system, OSNs expressing the same receptor type form a single channel.
-Antenna channels operate independently in parallel and represent the receptor map parallel processing model.
-As shown in the figure below, a more general parallel processing model operates in the antennal lobe.
+The graph structural pathways of the EOS of the fruit fly are schematically shown in the figure below.
+OSNs expressing the same receptor type form a single channel.
+Antenna channels operate independently and in parallel, with the receptor map as the starting point of a parallel processing model.
+Note that, a more general parallel processing model operates in the antennal lobe.
+The Calyx features a major expansion of the Projection Neuron (PN) input to Kenyon Cell (KC) output connectivity.

 Odorant Transduction and Combinatorial Encoding in the Antenna

-A key functionality of olfactory sensory neurons (OSNs) in the Drosophila antennae is to jointly encode both odorant identity and odorant concentration.
-The identity of an odorant is combinatorially encoded by the set of responding OSN groups expressing the same receptor type, and the size of OSN set varies as the concentration changes.
-The temporal response of an OSN simultaneously represents the information of odorant concentration and concentration gradient.
-We advanced a comprehensive model of fruit fly OSNs as a cascade consisting of an odorant transduction process and a biophysical spike generator.
+A key functionality of OSNs in the Drosophila Antennae is to jointly encode both odorant identity (semantic information) and odorant concentration (syntactic information).
+The identity (or semantics for short) of an odorant object is defined by the binding and dissociation rates of a given odorant-receptor pair, that is independent of the concentration waveform carrying syntactic information.
+The semantic and the syntactic information are multiplicatively coupled, i.e., combinatorially encoded, at the receptor level, leading to a confounding representation that can not be separated by single unit physiology recordings.
+To evaluate the I/O of the Olfactory Sensory Neurons, we modeled the fruit fly OSNs as a cascade consisting of an odorant transduction process and a biophysical spike generator.
 Open source code and documentation is available as part of the FlyBrainLab Odorant Transduction Library.

 1. Aurel A. Lazar and Chung-Heng Yeh, A Parallel Processing Model of Drosophila Olfactory Sensory Neurons and Its Biological Validation, bioRxiv, December 2017.